Nigeria: Ex-Boko Haram fighters face tough path to reintegration | DW | 18.03.2022

 Adamu said that he was sorry for what he did and that he was praying for those "who remain in the bush fighting to lay down their arms and embrace peace."

-Boko Haram is notoriously known for kidnapping thousands of boys and girls, using them as child soldiers, sex slaves, and suicide missions.
+Boko Haram is notorious for kidnapping thousands of boys and girls, using them as child soldiers, sex slaves, as well as for suicide missions.

-Accordingly, the population has mixed feelings about the attempts to reintegrate former terrorists.
-Especially in the North-east region, Nigerians have not been able to forget the loss of life and property they have had to endure ever since the start of the insurgency more than ten years ago.
+Accordingly, the population has mixed feelings about current attempts to reintegrate former terrorists.
+Especially in the northeast region, Nigerians have not been able to forget the loss of life and property they have had to endure ever since the start of the insurgency more than ten years ago.

-Some Nigerians do not hide their anxiety about the return to their communities of people responsible for their suffering.
+Some Nigerians are unable to hide their anxiety about the return to their communities of people responsible for their suffering.
 Not all believe that the former Islamist extremist fighters are genuinely repentant.

-"It is almost impossible for society to accept them because society will never see them the way the government wants them to be seen," Dogara Wim Bitrus, a resident of Maiduguri, told DW.
-He said people have a hard time forgetting the evil committed and will continue to point fingers.
+"It is almost impossible for society to accept them, because society will never see them the way the government wants them to be seen," Dogara Wim Bitrus, a resident of Maiduguri, said.
+People have a hard time forgetting the evil committed and will continue to point the finger, he added.

-However, not everyone shares Bitrus's view.
-Yana Kachalla believes that the ex-fighters deserve a chance after surrendering and going through the government's rehabilitation program.
-"What is left for them to give back to society the peace we have been looking for," she said, stressing: "We need peace, we need peace."
+Not everyone shares Bitrus' view, however.
+Yana Kachalla believes the ex-fighters deserve a chance after surrendering and going through the government's rehabilitation program.
+"What is left for them is to give back to society the peace we have been looking for," she said, stressing: "We need peace, we need peace."

 Muhammad Al-Amin contributed to this article.